internetarchive/dweb-gateway/HTTPAPI.md

 * rawfetch: Equivalent to contenthash except only retrieves from a local data store (so is faster)
 * rawadd: Adds a JSON data structure to a named list e.g. rawadd/Q123
 * rawlist: Returns an array of data structures added to a list with rawadd
+* archiveid: An item (a collection of related files) represented by an Archive.org itemid.
+* advancedsearch: A collection of items returned by a search on archive.org

 (Note this set is mapped in ServerGateway.py to the classes that serve them)